Academies/sca/day2/pset/tictactoe/index.md

 print(grades[0])
 ```

 However, lists are useful when we want to store more than just simple values like numbers.
 In real-world, we often use more complex structures to represent information.
-For example, we might often need to somehow represent two-dimensional data, such as data you might store in a table or a martix.
+For example, we might often need to somehow represent two-dimensional data, such as data you might store in a table or a matrix.
 Turns out, Python allows you to store lists within a list, which in other programming contexts and languages may be referred to as 2D lists.
 If the above list consisted of a simple list of grades of one student in a single class, let's imagine we wanted to store all of the same student's grades, but he is taking 3 classes instead of one.
 How do we ensure that the grades for one class are distinct from the grades of another?
 We can use a list of lists, like so:

 ```
 grades = [[91, 94, 89, 85, 89], [92, 92, 88, 89, 90], [90, 91, 86, 85, 90]]